-- 1/2 tsp salted butter for each peach
+- salted butter

-- Sprinkle with cinnamon
+- Sprinkle with ground cinnamon

-To begin, preheat your oven to 375F and make sure the oven rack is in the center of the oven.
+To begin, preheat oven to 375F and make sure the oven rack is in the center of the oven.

 ***Note: You do need to keep the outer peel on the peaches for baking.
 While typically for a peach pie you'd want to peel the peaches before baking, when you're making baked peaches, you keep the peel on.
 Why you might wonder?
 It helps to keep the peach half shape as the peaches break down with baking.
 Without the peel to help keep the fruit intact, you'd just end up with blobs of cooked peaches!